TheFuZeeXD/thefuzeexd.ru/README.md

 # <a href="https://www.thefuzeexd.ru" target="_blank">thefuzeexd.ru</a> - Official fuzeexd Website

-This is the source code for the official **thefuzeexd.ru** website for the FuzeeX project.
+This is the source code for the official **thefuzeexd.ru** website for the fuzeexd project.
 The site serves as a modern web platform focused on presenting information about the project, its features, and user interaction.

 ## Features:
 - Responsive site structure for optimal viewing on mobile devices.